-If you think about the number of things many of us do in the morning – brushing our teeth, having a shower, drying our hair, putting on make-up, deciding what clothes to wear, making and eating breakfast, checking our emails / Facebook / the news, etc. – it’s a wonder we even have energy for the rest of the day.
+If you think about the number of things many of us do in the morning – brushing our teeth, having a shower, putting on make-up, deciding what clothes to wear, making and eating breakfast, checking our emails / social media / the news, etc. – it’s a wonder we even have energy for the rest of the day.
 (If you have children, this is just the tip of the iceberg!).
 Reduce the number of things you do before you practice to just three: get up; go to the bathroom; practice – or for those who like acronyms, RPP:

 Make sure you are warm or getting up on cold, winter’s morning will be even more of a challenge.
 The great thing about doing yoga at home is that it doesn’t much matter if you’re wearing flannelette pyjamas and your partner’s woolly jumper, as long as you can move!

 4. Think of the greater benefit

 At that mid-decision point when you’ve snoozed your alarm for the third time and are trying to decide whether to get up or have an extra few minutes in bed, ask yourself the question: What will benefit me more?

 If you’re absolutely exhausted, more sleep is probably exactly what you need – so go ahead, hit snooze.
 On the other hand, getting up and practicing yoga may actually be the best start to the day you can possibly give yourself.
 Plus, the residue of peace, openness and equilibrium may resonate much longer than the benefits of a few extra minutes in bed.